 - Background: Proposition 71 provides for stem cell research and "other vital research opportunities."
 Establishes priority for pluripotent stem cell and progenitor cell research that is unlikely to receive adequate or timely NIH funding.
 Requires GWG to determine whether proposal is a VRO.
 In practice, the ICOC establishes eligibility requirements and technology focus.
 Moreover, CIRM looks to partner with the NIH and others to leverage CIRM resources.
-Ultimately, NIH funding is unpredictable. - Challenge: How to ensure that CIRM can continue to fund new and innovative technologies? - Ideas: - Eliminate reference to NIH funding - · Ensure scope is defined at the ICOC level as opposed to GWG - Expand stem/progenitor cell research to "regenerative medicine," with a specific definition consistent with NIH, FDA and others
+Ultimately, NIH funding is unpredictable. - Challenge: How to ensure that CIRM can continue to fund new and innovative technologies? - Ideas: - · Clarify requirement of lack of NIH funding - Should VRO responsibility lie with ICOC? - Expand stem/progenitor cell research to "regenerative medicine," with a specific definition consistent with NIH, FDA and others